Next post : ADHD paralysis vs. executive dysfunction: The real link chevron-right

 This is supported by a survey where teachers reported that girls with ADHD were more embarrassed about their diagnosis than boys.

-When it comes to socialization girls tend to not display the overt physical aggression that lots of young boys with ADHD show.
+When it comes to socialization, girls tend not to display the overt physical aggression that lots of young boys with ADHD show.
 Girls with ADHD are more likely to show relational aggression and are more likely to say something that hurts someone’s social standing or sense of self.
+For this reason, they are often labeled as ‘mean girls,’ which further disrupts their self-image.

 This kind of covert aggression, alongside issues with finding and maintaining stable friendships that it results in, is often overlooked when diagnosing ADHD in women as well.
 As boys with ADHD tend to exhibit the same levels of popularity and friendship as their peers without ADHD.